jprjr/multistreamer/README.md

-Then copy `misc/multistreamer.service` to `/etc/systemd/system/multistreamer.service`, and edit it as-needed - you'll probably need to change the `ExecStart` line to point to wherever you cloned the git repo.
+Then copy `misc/multistreamer.service` to `/etc/systemd/system/multistreamer.service`, and edit it as-needed - you'll probably need to change the `ExecStart` and `ExecStartPre` lines to point to wherever you cloned the git repo.

 ### Web Usage